Cyprus vs Bulgaria 2026: Which Is Better for Expat Entrepreneurs?

 Deregister from Bulgarian tax residency (submit notification to NRA - National Revenue Agency)

-File your final Bulgarian personal tax return
+File your final Bulgarian personal tax return (Form 1 to NRA)

 Address Bulgarian social insurance (NOI) deregistration